Azure/azure-iot-sdk-python/samples/solutions/producer_consumer.md

 ## CUSTOMER PERSONA
 A producer application is creating messages and inserting them in a queue uniformly.
 Customer wants to fetch a message from a queue and send the message at some interval consistently as long as network connection remains.
-In case of disconnection the customer wants to retry the connection for errors that are worth retrying.
-Currently, the time at which insertions and retrieval happen is at 10s.
+In case of disconnection the customer wants to retry the connection.
+Currently, the time at which insertions and retrieval happen is at TELEMETRY_INTERVAL secs.
+All connection failed attempts are retried starting with an initial value of INITIAL_SLEEP_TIME_BETWEEN_CONNS after which the interval between each retry attempt increases geometrically.
+Once the sleep time reaches a threshold the application exits.

 ## WORKING APP